Phasing Out of Restrictions on Input Tax Refunds for Large Businesses for the Period January 1, 2018, to December 31, 2020

-You are generally considered to be a large business for a given fiscal year if your and your associates' taxable sales made in Canada exceeded $10 million during the last fiscal year that ended before the given fiscal year.
-If the last fiscal year is shorter than 365 days, the value of the taxable sales for that year must be adjusted on the basis of a one-year period.
+You were generally considered to be a large business for a given fiscal year if your and your associates' taxable sales made in Canada exceeded $10 million during the last fiscal year that ended before the given fiscal year.
+If the last fiscal year was shorter than 365 days, the value of the taxable sales for that year had to be adjusted on the basis of a one-year period.

-Your taxable sales made in Canada must include the following:
+Your taxable sales made in Canada included the following:

 - the value of all exports;

 - sales deemed to have been made outside Canada;